Docmaps-Project/rfcs/proposals/001_interop.md

 | `query_terms[].match` | MUST be a full IRI or a JSON-LD shortcut present in the Docmaps JSON-LD context. |
 | `query_terms[].paths` | MUST be an array of JSON paths, IRIs or JSON-LD shortcuts that the match term matches to. |

-TODO: specifying handling of large sets of responses (pagination)?

 **Response** MUST return a linked-data (JSON-LD) graph, because this endpoint is not strictly typed.
 For use-cases where JSON-LD is of limited applicability, the graph may be disjoint (i.e., an array of objects whose contents are unrelated to each other.)